amovah/stringing/README.md

 Default: `15`

 length of your string.
-Please pass a number greater than 14 for more better unique string.
+Please pass a number greater than 14 for better unique string.

 ## Examples